larib-data/boostlocroc/README.md

 ## Quickstart
 See `quickstart.ipynb` on how to load the trained model on an EEG recording taken from the [VitalDB](https://vitaldb.net/) dataset.
 The expected data type is .fif.

+See `quickstart_vitaldb.ipynb` on how to load tracks from the [VitalDB](https://vitaldb.net/) dataset and load the trained model.

 ## Project structure
 The main functions are in the `boostlocroc/main.py` file.
-The code for extracting EEG features before applying the model is in the `boostlocroc/eeg_features.py` file.
+The code for preprocessing is in `boostlocroc.utils.preprocessing.py`.
+The code for extracting EEG features before applying the model is in the `boostlocroc.utils.eeg_features.py` file.
 The code for visualization is in the `boostlocroc/vis.py` file. \
 The `boostlocroc/model/` folder contains the models used for prediction.
 The ONNX model (`voting_model.onnx`) is primary and used off-the-shelf.
 The scikit-learn models are not used off-the-shelf and are kept for archival purposes.
 They could be helpful if you try to train your own model. \
-The `boostlocroc/archive/` folder contains code used for the [paper](https://ieeexplore.ieee.org/abstract/document/10199018) and is now deprecated.
+The `boostlocroc/archive/` folder contains code used for the [paper](https://ieeexplore.ieee.org/abstract/document/10199018).
+The code in this folder is now deprecated.
 This code is just for information and is not expected to run smoothly if you run it. \

 ## Citing this work
 If this package was helpful to you, please cite it: \